 As the nasty brothers, Marton Csokas and Thomas Jay Ryan are easy to dislike as the nasty brothers, Coskas as the oily head of the family, Ben, and Ryan as the ready-with-his fists Oscar.
 Nick Westrate's Leo is clearly a case of the apple not falling far from the rotten family tree.

 It's hard to believe that Christopher Evan Welch, whose career I've been following since I first saw him in Tom Stoppard's Rosencrantz and Guildenstern Are Dead, at Williamstown in 1999 is old enough to play Horace Giddings, Regina's heartsick (physically as well as emotionally) banker husband.
 Interestingly, unlike the bankers who have been denounced as some of the chief villains of our current financial problems, the banker here is the moral counterpoint to the Hubbards' immorality.
 That said, the desperately ill Horace apparently has, during his healthier past, not suffered Regina's rejection without finding solace elsewhere.

-Ultimately, whether done with grand interiors or in Van Hove's deconstructionist style, The Little Foxes is a melodramatic soap opera, but one I've always liked.
+Ultimately, no matter how done — with grand interiors or in Van Hove's deconstructionist style —, The Little Foxes is a melodramatic soap opera, but one I've always liked.
 It rises above its genre thanks to Hellman's incisive dialogue and the roles she's written that bring out the best in whoever plays them.
 Whether you're energized or enraged by this highly stylized production, you won't be bored.